isc-rsingh/gpkg-core/spec.md

 #### 3.3.2 Manifest Content Model and Table Definition

 A GeoPackage manifest is represented by a single XML document.
-The canonical GeoPackage manifest content model is an extension of the ATOM [45] encoding of the OGC® OWS Context (OWC) Document Conceptual Model [46].
+The canonical GeoPackage manifest content model is an extension of the [ATOM] (#norm_ref_45) encoding of the [OGC® OWS Context (OWC) Document Conceptual Model] (#norm_ref_46).
 Other XML document content models may also be used, but only one manifest XML document may be provided per content model.

-A GeoPackage SHALL have a manifest table as defined in table 4.

-**Table 4** - `manifest` Table or View Definition
+**Table 3-3** - `manifest` Table or View Definition

 |Column Name|Column Type|Column Description|Null|Default|Key|
 |-----------|-----------|------------------|----|-------|---|